Evina88/custom_post_types_wp/README.md

 «Choose one casino» size: 20px, width:200px at the centre of the page

-casinos width: responsive
+casinos width: Responsive

-Whole page:Responsive
+Whole page: Responsive